jonathan-odonnell/milestone-project-3/testing.md

 3. Reduce and expand the width of the screen and verify that the hero image appears as expected and looks good at all screen widths.
      - Outcome: Pass

-4. Scroll down to the featured products carousel and verify that it appears with 3 cards displayed.
+4. Scroll down to the featured products carousel and verify that it appears with 3 cards displayed, with each containing a product's name and image.
     - Outcome: Pass

 5. Click the left arrow and verify that the carousel now shows the 2nd, 3rd and 4th cards.